ISO/IEC 646

-ISO/IEC 646 is a set of ISO/IEC standards, described as Information technology — ISO 7-bit coded character set for information interchange and developed in cooperation with ASCII at least since 1964.
-Since its first edition in 1967 it has specified a 7-bit character code from which several national standards are derived.
+ISO/IEC 646 Information technology — ISO 7-bit coded character set for information interchange, is an ISO/IEC standard in the field of character encoding.
+It is equivalent to the ECMA standard ECMA-6 and developed in cooperation with ASCII at least since 1964.

-ISO/IEC 646 was also ratified by ECMA as ECMA-6.
 The first version of ECMA-6 had been published in 1965, based on work the ECMA's Technical Committee TC1 had carried out since December 1960.
+The first edition of ISO/IEC 646 was published in 1973, and the most recent, third, edition in 1991.